2.3 Exponents

 Introduction

 Earlier in this chapter we saw that terms can be added and subtracted only when they have the same variables and the same powers.
-We called those like terms.
+We matter those like terms.

 Things get a bit more interesting when we start multiplying and dividing terms because there is no requirement that the powers and variables match.